 0.0145 x 4,600 = $66.77 business-related utilities per month

-There’s a second, simpler way to calculate your totals.
-For 2020 tax filings, the IRS has a simplified option for home office deductions that has a prescribed rate of $5 per square foot with a maximum of 300 square feet.
-So, take the total square footage of your dedicated workspace and multiply it by $5.
+There’s a second, more straightforward way to calculate your totals.
+The IRS has a simplified option for home office deductions with a prescribed rate of $5 per square foot with a maximum of 300 square feet.
+So, multiply the total square footage of your dedicated workspace by $5.

 If you live in a home that’s 1,000 square feet, and your workspace is 200 square feet, your calculations would look like this: